macta/iceberg/Some-keys-to-understand-Git-nomenclature.md

 Most frequently your local repository will be related with one *remote repository* which is called *origin* and will be the default target for *pull* and *push*.

+### Upstream
+The upstream of a branch is a remote branch which is the default source when you *pull* and the default target when you *push*.
+Most probably is a branch with the same name in your *origin* remote repository.

 ### The working copy
 It is important not to confuse the code in your disk with a the repository itself.
 The repository has a lot more information, such as known branches, history of commits, remote repositories, the git [index](The-git-index) and much more.
 Normally this information is kept in a directory named `.git`.
 The contents of the repository (that you see on your disk) are just a *working copy* of the contents in the repository.